Fede-ai/Neural-network-visualization/README.md

 You can move around using the mouse wheel to zoom and the mouse cursor to move up, down left or right.
 By pressing 'c' you will automatically place the neural network/image at the center of the screen.

+release, how to read weight number, console commands